 The Rabbit Stew

-5. The blue hole in Dwerja Bay is another one on my list of things to see in Malta.
-It is situated in the sister island of Gozo is something you probably would have never seen before – it’s a deep sinkhole which has a beautiful archway or underwater window that leads you from the hole to the open sea.
+The blue hole in Dwerja Bay is another one on my list of things to see in Malta.
+It is situated in the sister island of Gozo is something you probably would have never seen before – it’s a deep sinkhole that has a beautiful archway or underwater window that leads you from the hole to the open sea.
 It’s also one of the best dive sites in Malta.
-Its absolutely stunning and swimming in the blue waters is an unmatchable experience that you will ever have.
+It’s absolutely stunning and swimming in the blue waters is an unmatchable experience that you will ever have.
 So, make sure it is definitely on your list of things to do in Malta too!

 The mysterious Blue Hole – my favourite in Malta